zzyalbert/LeaderF/README.md

-  --belowright          the LeaderF window is at the belowright of the screen --aboveleft           the LeaderF window is at the aboveleft of the screen --fullScreen          the LeaderF window takes up the full screen --nameOnly            LeaderF is in NameOnly mode by default --fullPath            LeaderF is in FullPath mode by default --fuzzy               LeaderF is in Fuzzy mode by default
+  --belowright          the LeaderF window is at the belowright of the screen --aboveleft           the LeaderF window is at the aboveleft of the screen --fullScreen          the LeaderF window takes up the full screen --popup               the LeaderF window is a popup window or floating window --nameOnly            LeaderF is in NameOnly mode by default --fullPath            LeaderF is in FullPath mode by default --fuzzy               LeaderF is in Fuzzy mode by default